The Hilti SLAM Challenge Dataset: Dataset

-Datasets are stored in binary format as rosbags which contain images and IMU measurements using the standard \texttt{sensor\_msgs/Image} and \texttt{sensor\_msgs/Imu} message types, respectively.
-The Ouster data uses the \texttt{sensor\_msgs/PointCloud2} format while the Livox data is stored in the custom \texttt{livox\_ros\_driver/CustomMsg} message type to not loose .
-Fig. ~\ref{figure:label_dataset_example} shows an example of the camera and lidar data from the Lab Survey 2 dataset.
-Reference/ground truth data is given in a separate file for each dataset, with the filename indicating the reference source (e.g. \texttt{Construction\_Site\_prism.txt} means the ground truth is in the \textit{prism} frame).
-Rosbag contents are listed in Table \ref{table:rostopics}.
+Datasets are stored in binary format (rosbags) which contain images and IMU and LiDAR data.
+For the data from the Livox a custom message was chosen as it contains additional timing information compared to the standard \texttt{ROS PointCloud2} message.
+Fig.~\ref{figure:label_dataset_example} shows an example of the camera and LiDAR data from the Lab Survey 2 dataset.
+Ground truth data is given in a separate file for each dataset, with the filename indicating the reference source (e.g. \texttt{Construction\_Site\_prism.txt} means the ground truth is in the \textit{prism} frame).
+All topics in the bag are listed in Table \ref{table:rostopics}.